DavFromOhio/nanoleaf-firmware-upgrade-notes/README.md

 - Firmware images of the same revision are named identically across product lines, but are not identical.
  In other words: there is a "7.1.6.firmware"-file for each product line that firmware version was released for.
 The files are not interchangeable between product lines.

 - If your currently running image is very old, you will likely have to upgrade in multiple steps.
 Cannot go straight from 5.3.2 to 12.3.2, for instance.
-My replacement controller, which I bought in 2025, came with a 4 and half year old firmware image.
+I do not know when breaking changes occured or what versions can be skipped.
+The versions listed for `Elements` below worked for me.
+(My replacement controller, which I bought in 2025, came with a 4 and half year old firmware image. )

 - I do not know if these images are compatible with your exact hardware revision.
 Or how many hardware revisions there are.

 - The URLs for these firmware images are not under my control.
 I can only assume this is how Nanoleaf distributes their firmware images.

+- Not all firmware images in existence are listed in the table below.
+See the Nanoleaf Release Notes to see a list of firmware versions for your hardware.

 - And finally, I did not bother to guess the correct URLs for all product lines.

-Not all firmware images in existence are listed in the table below.
-I do not know when breaking changes occured or what versions can be skipped.
-The versions listed for `Elements` below worked for me.

-See the Nanoleaf Release Notes to see a list of firmware versions for your hardware:

 [2025](https://support.nanoleaf.me/hc/en-us/articles/35633948389268-Products-Firmware-Release-Notes-2025)